 A misaligned brand will create cognitive dissonance for your volunteers, donors, and the general public.
-It will also create a confusing brand image and brand identity and will undermine your efforts to succeed.
+It will also create a confusing brand image and identity and undermine your efforts to succeed.

-A brand image or brand identity that undermines your strategy does not reflect a healthy nonprofit brand.
+A brand image or identity that undermines your strategy does not reflect a healthy nonprofit brand.

 2. Is your brand identity consistent?

 An inconsistent brand identity is confusing and unreliable.
-These are traits that drive people away from your nonprofit, not attract them.
+These traits drive people away from your nonprofit, not attract them.